-There is market precedent to suggest that in the case of large corporates with activities in different jurisdictions, various structures have been used or considered (by means of a change of place of registered office outside Greece or by cross-border corporate transformations) with a view to enabling the debtor and its creditors to achieve restructuring under foreign law, primarily to ensure successful completion within a shorter period and protect against uncertainties resulting from the enactment and subsequent amendments of the Bankruptcy Code.
-However, the most recent amendments of the Bankruptcy Code are steps in the right direction and may also prove helpful for the purposes of restructuring, including of large or medium corporates.
+There is market precedent to suggest that in the case of large corporates with activities in different jurisdictions, various structures have been used or considered (involving the change of place of registered office outside Greece or cross-border corporate transformations) with a view to enabling the debtor and its creditors to achieve restructuring under foreign law, primarily to ensure successful completion within a shorter period and also to protect against uncertainties resulting from the enactment and subsequent repeated amendments of the previously applicable Bankruptcy Code.
+The introduction of the Insolvency Code is an important step in the right direction and is expected to prove helpful for the purposes of restructuring, including of large or medium corporates.

-At the Special European Council (17-21 July 2020), in response to the socio-economic fallout from the covid-19 pandemic, EU leaders agreed a recovery package and the 2021-2027 budget expected to help the EU to rebuild after the pandemic and to support investment in the green and digital transitions.
+At the Special European Council (17–21 July 2020), in response to the socioeconomic fallout from the covid-19 pandemic, EU leaders agreed a recovery package and the 2021–2027 budget expected to help the EU to rebuild after the pandemic and to support investment in the green and digital transitions.
 The recovery package of €1,824.3 billion combines the multiannual financial framework (MFF) of €1,074.30 billion and an extraordinary recovery effort under the Next Generation EU (NGEU) instrument for the borrowing by the EU Commission of €750 billion on the markets (to be disbursed to Member States as grants and loans).
 The plan is intended to support the countries and sectors most affected by the crisis, mostly located in southern and eastern Europe and, therefore, including Greece.
-Member States will have to prepare national recovery and resilience plans for 2021-2023, which will need to be consistent with the country-specific recommendations and contribute to green and digital transitions; more specifically, the plans are required to boost growth and jobs and reinforce the 'economic and social resilience' of EU countries.
-The plans will be reviewed in 2022.
-The assessment of these plans will be approved by the Council by a qualified majority vote on a proposal by the Commission.
-The disbursement of grants will take place only if the agreed milestones and targets set out in the recovery and resilience plans are fulfilled and if, exceptionally, one or more Member State considers that there are serious deviations from the satisfactory fulfillment of the relevant milestones and targets, they may request that the president of the European Council refer the matter to the next European Council.
-The extent to which each Member State (including Greece) will benefit from the recovery package will depend on the EU Commission's allocation criteria and the Member State's absorption rate.7
+Member States need to prepare national recovery and resilience plans for 2021–2023, which must be consistent with the country-specific recommendations and contribute to green and digital transitions; more specifically, the plans are required to boost growth and jobs and reinforce the 'economic and social resilience' of EU countries.
+The plans will be reviewed in 2022.8

 Plenary insolvency proceedings

 There is no publicly available Greek court precedent concerning recent and significant plenary insolvency proceedings in Greece involving large corporates or corporate groups.
-The available Greek court precedent involves small and medium-sized insolvency cases, without any major controversial issues and not relevant to complex business or financial restructuring measures; therefore, no points worth noting can be drawn from the available court precedent.
+The available Greek court precedent involves small and medium-sized insolvency cases, without any major controversial issues (other than an ongoing fraudulent insolvency case of a large corporate) and not relevant to complex business or financial restructuring measures; therefore, no points worth noting can be drawn from the available court precedent.

-- multinational groups with a Greek subsidiary outside any insolvency proceedings under the Bankruptcy Code and without a closely foreseeable insolvency of the Greek subsidiary;
+- multinational groups with a Greek subsidiary outside any insolvency proceedings under the Insolvency Code and without a closely foreseeable insolvency of the Greek subsidiary;

 - Greek project companies within project finance schemes; and